 Keeping in mind that you should always pay attention to your type, therefore, choose characters that are in line with the attributes that make you stand out, here is an overview of Female Monologues that are intense and will help you step into your power.

-Blood Diamonds – Maddie Bowen
+Blood Diamond – Maddie Bowen

 Do you think I’m exploiting his grief?
 You’re right, it’s shit.
 It’s like one of those infomercials.
 You know, little black babies with swollen bellies with flies in their eyes.
 It’s right here.
 I’ve got dead mothers.
 I’ve got severed limbs, but it’s nothing new.
 And it might be enough to make some people cry if they read it.
 Maybe even write a check.
 But it’s not going to be enough to make it stop.
 I am sick of writing about victims but it’s all I can fucking do because I need facts.
 I need names.
 I need dates.
 I need pictures.
 I need bank accounts.
 People back home wouldn’t buy a ring if they knew it cost someone else their hand.
 I can’t write that story until I get facts that can be verified.
 Which is to say until I find someone who will go on record.
-So if that is not you and you’re not really going to help and we’re not really going to screw, then why don’t you get the f*** out of my face and let me do my work?Maddie Bowen, Blood Diamonds
+So if that is not you and you’re not really going to help and we’re not really going to screw, then why don’t you get the f*** out of my face and let me do my work?Maddie Bowen, Blood Diamond

 Marquise de Merteuille – Dangerous Liasons